serbanchiricescu/iframe-cookie-communication/README.md

  </VirtualHost>
 ```

-**Note: please be careful at the `ServerName` to include the same domains as in the hosts file**
+**Note: please be careful at the `ServerName` and `ServerAdmin` to include the same domains as in the hosts file**

-Now restart the Apache 2 service.
+Now restart the Apache 2 service depending on your operating system (check Apache install tutorials).

 You will need to replace also the environment constants in both Angular apps.
 Replace the `host` and `subdomain` properties from `parent/src/environments/environment.ts` and `child/src/environments/environment.ts`